 Fish meal is a byproduct of the production of fish oils.
 This is produced by cooking and pressing fish, then drying and grinding the meat and bone.
-While it’s not composted, this fish meal fertilizer is often used as a soil amendment.
+While it’s not composted, this meal fertilizer is often used as a soil amendment to improve soil health.
 Available in compressed cakes or a loose meal form, it is a fine, brownish material.
-It can be grainy or powdery in consistency, and is easily worked through soil.
+It can be grainy or powdery in consistency, and is easily worked through soil for better plant growth.

-What is fish emulsion?
+What is fish emulsion fertilizer?
 That’s a very common question!
-There’s two different variations of this process.
+There’s two different variations of fish emulsion.

-Most commercial fish emulsion begins with fish meal.
+Most commercial fish emulsion fertilizer begins with meal.
 The meal leftover from the oil extraction process gets put through a steam bath.
 This extracts proteins from the meal which then condense into a container.
-The liquid is one form of fish emulsion.
+The liquid is one form of fish emulsion fertilizer.

-Fish emulsion tends to smell like fish, and many people aren’t fond of the aroma.
+Fish emulsion fertilizer tends to smell like fish, and many people aren’t fond of the aroma of fish emulsion fertilizer at all.
 It can be thick, resembling molasses, or slightly thinned down.
-It’s meant to be diluted in water before use.
+Fish emulsion fertilizer is meant to be diluted in water before use.

 Hydrolized Fish Fertilizer or Fish Hydrolysate

-Hydrolized fish fertilizer has a similar end product to fish emulsion.
+Hydrolized fish fertilizer has a similar end product to fish emulsion fertilizer.
 It’s liquid and may be thick, and it has a pungent fishy aroma.
-It’s produced in a different way than emulsions are, and can even be done at home.
+It’s produced in a different way than fish emulsion is, and can even be done at home.

 DIY fish fertilizer uses a similar process of fermentation to break down the fish.
 It can take some time for fermentation to occur, and it’s pretty stinky while it’s happening!
 The remaining liquid fertilizer is filled with fish amino acids, proteins, and more.
 These nutrients are easily absorbed by the plants and act as a good nutrition source.